 - Effect of the development on the character of the neighbourhood

-To make an objection, it necessary to write to the Planning Department, quoting the planning application number.
-Planning decisions are made in accordance with the Development Plan of the relevant council.
+To make an objection, it necessary to write to the Planning Department, quoting the planning application number within the consultation period set out by the Planning Department.